 Residents of Miami enjoy 248 days of sunshine each year.
 Miami has a tropical monsoon climate with hot, humid summers and short, warm winters.
 Miami receives abundant rainfall, among the highest in the U.S. Most of this rainfall occurs from mid-May through early October.
 Miami receives an average annual rainfall of 61.9 inches.

 And with Miami’s propensity for severe weather, you’ll want to choose a roofing system that can stand up to high winds, heavy rainfall, hail, and potential lightening.
-Slate, metal, and clay tile roofing will provide you with the best protection against severe weather, especially fire.
+Slate tiles, metal, and clay tile roofing will provide you with the best protection against severe weather, especially fire.
 Installing one of these types of roofing systems may even reduce your monthly homeowner’s insurance premiums.
-In addition to these types of roofing systems, asphalt shingles (fiberglass variety), concrete tiles, and foam roofing also provide excellent fire and weather protection at a lower price point.
+In addition to these types of roofing systems, asphalt shingles (fiberglass variety), concrete roof tiles, and spray foam roofs also provide excellent fire and weather protection at a lower price point.

 Enhance Your New Roof with a Solar Energy System